upb-lea/openmodelica-microgrid-gym/README.md

-### Running Unit Tests with Pytest
+### Running Tests with Pytest
-To run the unit tests ''pytest'' is required.
+To run the tests ''pytest'' is required.
 All tests can be found in the ''tests'' folder.
 Execute pytest in the project's root folder:
 ```